johanhedin/nanoca/doc/smartcard.md

     $ pkcs15-init --delete-objects pubkey --id <ID from above>
     $ pkcs15-init --delete-objects privkey --id <ID from above>

-The card is now empty of certificates and keys and you can start all over again and create a new key.
+The card is now empty of certificates and keys and you can start over and create a new key.

 Erase the card
 ====
-It is possible to totally erase the card to start over.
-This is a handy feature when experimenting with Smartcards.
+It is possible to totally erase the card to start over from scratch.
+This is handy when experimenting with smart cards.
 Run the following command:

     $ pkcs15-init --erase-card

 You will be asked for the SO PIN to preform the erase.
-If you have lost is, the card is "lost" to.
+If you have lost it, the card is "lost" to.